 Even if the orbit of the satellite is known exactly, the task of finding the image coordinates of a point in space is relatively complex.
 There is no closed-form expression determining the time when the orbiting satellite will pass through a given point in its orbit (time to perigee) - it is necessary to use either an approximation or an iterative scheme.
 Furthermore the task of determining at what time instant a given ground point will be imaged must be solved by an iterative procedure, such as Newton's method.
 This means that exact computation of the image produced by a pushbroom sensor is time consuming.

 X-Ray Metrology.
 In the most common form of X-ray imagers used for X-ray metrology or part inspection, the object to be viewed is interposed between a point X-ray source and a linear array of detectors.
-As the object is moved perpendicular to the fan beam of Xrays, a 2-D image consisting of several 1-D projections is collected.
-Each image collected in this manner can be treated as a pushbroom image which is orthographic in the direction of motion and perspective in the orthogonal direction.
-Very good results have been obtained in modeling this imaging setup as a linear pushbroom camera (see [1] for details).
+As the object is moved perpendicular to the fan beam of X-rays, a 2-D image consisting of several 1-D projections is collected.
+Each image collected in this manner can be treated as a pushbroom image which is orthographic in the direction of motion and perspective in the orthogonal direction (see [?] for details).